apolloconfig/apollo/docs/en/client/java-sdk-user-guide.md

 #### 1.2.4.9 Enable Client Monitoring

-> Applicable to version 2.4.0 and above
+> For version 2.4.0 and above

 After enabling the following configurations, you can use `ConfigService.getConfigMonitor()` to retrieve client monitoring information and enable automatic reporting.